cliffc2/jormungandr-setup/README.md

 source ~/.bash_profile
 ```

->source command loads new variables so you can use them in the terminal.
+>The source command loads new variables so you can use them in the terminal.
 FYI There's a command in .bash_profile that points to .bashrc